ralgar/homelab/docs/content/deployments/main-k8s.md

 ## Destroying the environment

 !!!warning
-    The dev environment is completely ephemeral.
+    The environment is completely ephemeral.
 Destroying it will delete everything, including backups.

 To completely destroy the development infrastructure: